 Stockholm to Lulea by train: the Lapland express

 The Stockholm to Lulea train is one of the best ways to travel to Lapland in Sweden.
 Lapland is a large area that stretches over Norway, Finland, Sweden and even parts of Russia.

 I had always wanted to go to Lapland, but getting there seemed like a long and expensive journey.
 On my recent trip to Russia I decided to include a visit to Murmansk and the Kola peninsula, the Russian Part of Lapland.
 With the Arktika train from St Petersburg it wasn’t even that difficult to travel there.

 Lapland was beautiful and soon enough I was planning a second visit.
 After some research I decided to go to Swedish Lapland in October.
-Again, the train was the best way to travel there.
+Again, the train was the most sustainable way to travel there.
 I could choose between a direct night train from Stockholm to Lulea or Kiruna.